-“So many people are just getting inundated with spammy, sales pitch, terribly written LinkedIn messages coming through.
+“So many people are just getting inundated with spammy, sales pitch, terribly written LinkedIn messaging templates.
 Reps should send conversation-starting messages that actually get replies and then that actually convert into opportunities.”

 To do this, reps should:

-Those spammy LinkedIn messages can often be a result of KPI pressure from sales leaders.
+Those spammy LinkedIn messages can often be a result of lead generation KPI pressure from sales leaders.

 A lot of managers prize the quantity over quality metric for their B2B sales team.